finnschaefer1901/finnschaefer1901.github.io/pub/Publications.md

 - **Seminar Report on Algorithms of Machine Learning [Bachelor, GER]** [Algorithmen des maschinellen Lernens](https://finnschaefer1901.github.io/assets/doc/Seminararbeit_FinnRasmus_Schaefer.pdf)

 - **Seminar Report on Learning on Point Clouds [Master, ENG]** [Dynamic Graph CNN for Learning on Point Clouds in Master Seminar 3D-Machine Learning Proceedings](https://finnschaefer1901.github.io/assets/doc/Seminar_Schaefer_FinnRasmus_final.pdf)

+There are more publications to come as I am currently aiming for a guided research and a scientific career in general.